darleikroth/rn-android-keyboard-adjust/README.md

-setVisible | Please show the soft input area when normally appropriate (when the user is navigating forward to your window). setHidden | Please hide any soft input area when normally appropriate (when the user is navigating forward to your window). setUnchanged | Please don't change the state of the soft input area.
+setVisible | Please show the soft input area when normally appropriate (when the user is navigating forward to your window). setHidden | Please hide any soft input area when normally appropriate (when the user is navigating forward to your window). setUnchanged | Please don't change the state of the soft input area. getSoftInputMode | Get an integer code of current softInputMode value. setSoftInputMode | Set softInputMode value by an integer code .
 > Methods reference from [Android Developer](https://developer.android.com/reference/android/view/WindowManager.LayoutParams#SOFT_INPUT_ADJUST_NOTHING).

 [npm]: https://badge.fury.io/js/rn-android-keyboard-adjust.svg